CAHLR/OATutor-Stats-Demo/README.md

 3. A subset of problems are derivatives of _Openstax: College Algebra_ by OpenStax, used under CC BY 4.0

-## Back-end Set up and Requirements
+## Back-end set up and Requirements

 The installation assumes you have downloaded python